CarletonWirelessLab/ANTS/README.md

 1. ```sudo apt install git python3-numpy python3-matplotlib python3-pip gnuradio iperf python3-dev```
 2. ```pip3 install pyqt5 netifaces``` (this may need to be run with sudo)
 3. Run ```uhd_images_downloader``` to prepare the FPGA binary for use with the USRP
+4. This application used rsvg-convert to convert svg files, install this with ```sudo apt-get install librsvg2-bin```
+5. Pdf reports are made using pylatex, install with ```pip install pylatex```
-4. From the home directory (or wherever you want to store your copy of the project), ```git clone https://github.com/CarletonWirelessLab/ANTS```
+6. From the home directory (or wherever you want to store your copy of the project), ```git clone https://github.com/CarletonWirelessLab/ANTS```
-5. Run ANTS by typing ```sudo python3 ants/ants``` from the main ANTS directory;
+7. Run ANTS by typing ```sudo python3 ants/ants``` from the main ANTS directory;
-6. Set test parameters - particularly the access point IP address - and press "Run";
+8. Set test parameters - particularly the access point IP address - and press "Run";
-7. Collect the results.
+9. Collect the results.

 Depending on the Ubuntu version (i.e. 18.04 or later) you may need to additionally install ```ifconfig``` and related legacy test tools.